shuragreen/mblist/readme.txt

 # After starting Docker build and run the services
 'docker-compose up -d'

+# The result you can see at adress localhost:8000, phpMyAdmin: localhost:8183, mysql: mysql:3306.
+# If nesesary you can reconnect these adresses to IP where corresponden containers will be launched.
 # This is the first docker-code for me.
 Although it didn't include any encryption, to write
 # and debug the code it took me a whole day.
 And another day dealt with comments in English
 # and studying GitHUB.